GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 A systematic cleanup and refactoring of the Blink rendering engine into cleanly separated pipeline phases.
-This allows for better caching, higher reliability, and re-entrant / delayed-rendering features such as content-visibility and container queries.
+This allows for better caching, higher reliability, and re-entrant or delayed-rendering features such as content-visibility and container queries.
 It began in 2014, and incremental improvement and has been ongoing since.
 It will complete in 2021.

 ### GPU Acceleration everywhere